abcnews/interactive-tell-me-another/README.md

 ### Options

-You can change the text on the prompt (from the default "Tell me another…") by adding `:`-delimeted words to the end of the marker. e.g.:
+You can change the text on the prompt (from the default "Tell me another…") by adding `.`-delimeted words to the end of the marker. e.g.:

 ```
-#endtellmeanother:Read:the:next:story
+#endtellmeanother:Read.the.next.story
 ```

-…will result in a button with the prompt "Read the next story" (each subsequent `:` will be replaced by a space).
-Due to the limitations of markers, punctuation cannot be accommodated.
+…will result in a button with the prompt "Read the next story" (each subsequent `.` will be replaced by a space).
+Due to the limitations of markers, the only punctuation that can be accommodated is `:` and `-`.